 Proctitis is inflammation of the lining of the rectum.
 The rectum is a muscular tube that's connected to the end of your colon.
 Stool passes through the rectum on its way out of the body.

-Proctitis can cause rectal pain and the continuous sensation that you need to have a bowel movement.
+Proctitis can cause rectal pain, diarrhea, bleeding and discharge, as well as the continuous feeling that you need to have a bowel movement.
 Proctitis symptoms can be short-lived, or they can become chronic.

-Proctitis is common in people who have inflammatory bowel diseases.
+Proctitis is common in people who have inflammatory bowel disease (Crohn's disease or ulcerative colitis).
 Sexually transmitted infections are another frequent cause.
 Proctitis also can be a side effect of radiation therapy for certain cancers.

 Proctitis signs and symptoms may include: